 BAND: Dark brown leather strap, with stainless-steel hardware.
 This 7016 also comes with a new dark blue and gray NATO strap, which nicely compliments the inherent vintage nature of this chronograph.

 MOVEMENT: Original Seiko 17-jewel 7016A automatic movement, which beats at 21,600bph, was manufactured in October 1974.
-This movement received a full serivce in September 2019.
+This watch has been fully serivced.

 CROWN: Original stainless steel crown.